Fractional Programming for Stochastic Precoding over Generalized Fading Channels: Simulations

 Next, we compare the expected sum rates achieved by different algorithms under the different values of noise power $\sigma^2$ in Fig. \ref{fig:ervssigma}.
-Note that RLPD is limited to the single-cell Rayleigh fading case, so it only appears in Fig. \ref{fig:ervssigma}(a).
 For SWMMSE, we provide a total of $1000$ channel samples for online optimization.
 Because Algorithm \ref{alg1} and Algorithm \ref{alg2} only differ in the computational complexity, they produce the same performance curves in Fig. \ref{fig:ervssigma}.
-Observe that the WMMSE algorithm that only depends on the static components of fading channels lead to the worst performance.
-The proposed method attains much better performance, which is about 30\% higher than that of WMMSE.
+Observe that the WMMSE algorithm that only depends on the static components of fading channels lead to the worst performance except for the multi-cell scenario with $v = 60 \text{ km/h}$.
+The proposed method attains much better performance.
+Its average sum rate is about 5\% higher than that of WMMSE in the single-cell case, and 30\% higher in the multi-cell case.
 Observe also that SWMMSE yields fairly nice performance in the single-cell case, which is almost equally good as the proposed method.
 However, SWMMSE becomes much worse in the presence of multiple cells since then it requires many more channel samples.
 In practice, online optimization by SWMMSE can be quite costly.
-RLPD has good performance, but unfortunately it is limited to the single-cell Rayleigh fading case.
+It is noteworthy that WMMSE outperforms SWMMSE in the multi-cell scenario at $v = 60 \text{ km/h}$.
+This happens when the following two conditions are both satisfied: (i) the temporal correlation coefficient is large, so that the channels become less random and then the WMMSE is well suited for the case; (ii) there are multiple cells so that the training of the SWMMSE becomes more difficult, and thus the performance of the SWMMSE becomes worse.
+Thus, the WMMSE rises as the SWMMSE falls.
+In contrast, for the single-cell scenario, even though the performance of WMMSE still becomes better with a higher temporal correlation coefficient, the stochastic WMMSE can now be well trained and thus can yield good performance.
+As a result, WMMSE cannot beat the SWMMSE for the single-cell scenario even when the temporal correlation coefficient is large.